whoward/docs/markdown/reference/selenium-builder.md

 ### Saving Non-Selenese scripts
 Part of the power of Selenium Builder is its ability to save recorded scripts into other languages than just Selenese (HTML).
 While Selenese is convenient, it lacks certain advantages that a full programming language has like conditionals and loops.

+To export your Selenium Builder in a non Selenese format, choose the <i>Export</i> button and choosed the format you want to export as.
+For instance, <i>Java (TestNG) - Selenium RC</i> saves the script in such a way that it can be run from the popular Java test framework JUnit against your local Selenium server.

 Once a script has been saved as a non-Selenese format, that script is no longer considered a Selenium Builder script and cannot be opened by Selenium Builder -- even if no changes have been made to the underlying script.
 This is because the various formats can include things that Selenium Builder cannot represent in its GUI.
 It is because of this that saving in another format should be done only once you have a level of comfort with the script's contents in terms of flow and execution.

 That said, exporting to something other than Selenese is considered a Best Practice in the Selenium community.
 It does increase the level of technical knowledge required to modify scripts though.

+### Organizing a Test Suite
 If having one test script is good, then having many is fantastic.
 Opening one, running it then loading the next would be tedious and inefficient though.
 For this reason you can group similar scripts as a Suite.

 To create a new suite, record a new script or open an existing one and click the <i>Record another script</i> button.
 This creates a suite for you having the starting script as well as a new one.
 You now also have some new buttons at the top of Selenium Builder for controlling your suite; all of which do pretty much what they claim to do.